ExtendRealityLtd/VRTK/DOCUMENTATION.md

 > **Only Compatible With Unity 5.4 and above**

-The Adaptive Quality script is attached to the `[CameraRig]` game object.

 There are two goals:
  * Reduce the chances of dropping frames and reprojecting
  * Increase quality when there are idle GPU cycles